samedayramps/samedayramps-application/EMAIL_SETUP.md

 - Sent when a new quote is created
 - Goes to: `ty@samedayramps.com`
 - Includes customer details and quote information
-- Urgent quotes get a 🚨 emoji in the subject
+- Urgent quotes get "URGENT -" prefix in the subject
+- Professional formatting with clear sections

 ### 2. Customer Quote Emails
 - Sent when quote status changes to "QUOTED"